 Make sriracha mayo: whisk all ingredients together in a small bowl

-When the pork is ready to bake, preheat your oven to 425 degrees F and bake pork 25-30 min, until the internal temperature reaches 145 degrees.
+When the pork is ready to bake, preheat your oven to 425 degrees F and bake pork approximately 25 min, until the internal temperature reaches 145 degrees but is still pink.
 After pork has cooked, let it rest for 5-10 minutes, then slice thinly.

 To eat: Toast the buns and spread with sriracha mayo.
 Add sliced pork, pickled vegetables, and other filling ingredients such as leafy greens, cilantro, or green onion.
 I personally like spooning some of the pork marinade into my sandwich, though be judicious if you do as it is quite salty.